gormanlearncode/learncode/README.md

 You can see this example running here: https://gormanlearncode.github.io/learncode/

 1) ”Sign up for GitHub” —> here https://github.com/
-2) Create a user name
+2) Create a user name, this will be in your website URL, so make it nice.
 3) Select “Continue for free”
 4) “Create a repository”, make it public and add a README file
 5) Click “Add file” —> Create new file